reichherzerp/PropPy/rwpropa/joss/paper.md

 # Acknowledgements

 I want to thank the audience in my conference contribution on the software and users, who helped with valuable feedback.
-A special thanks to J. Becker Tjus, L. Schlegel, and E.~G. Zweibel for valuable discussions.
+A special thanks to J. Becker Tjus, L. Schlegel, F. Sch{\"u}ssler, and E.G. Zweibel for valuable discussions.

 # References